-Born in 1940 to Jewish parents who had immigrated to the U.S. from Russia, Noel Ignatiev was raised in Philadelphia and attended the University of Pennsylvania for three years without graduating.
+Born in 1940 to working-class Jewish parents who had immigrated to the U.S. from Russia, Noel Ignatiev was raised in Philadelphia and attended the University of Pennsylvania for three years without graduating.

 In January 1958, Ignatiev, under the name Noel Ignatin, joined the the Communist Party USA‘s (CPUSA’s) “ultra Left” Marxist-Leninist Caucus, making him a third-generation communist in his family.
 Out of that Caucus grew a faction called the Provisional Organizing Committee To Reconstitute The Marxist-Leninist Communist Party.
 Ignatiev remained associated with this Committee until 1966, at which point he was expelled because, by his own telling, his independence of mind vexed the leaders of “that cultish environment.”